Merced-es/power-list1/docs/index.md

 complete them.
 This will allow the user to be proactive in the app and give them a sense of accomplishment.
 I also want to link the powerlists to the goals.
 In the data I have added to the listdatabase, I have matched the titles of the goals and powerlists so they could eventually link.
 I could implement an autocomplete idea into the title field when the user creates a title in each fragment.
+A file uploader is another stretch goal that I'd like to implement into the powerlists.

 ### Design documentation